December 4, 2025

 Governments have used DNS poisoning to interfere with web traffic from their countries to enforce internet censorship .
 By interfering in this way, these governments have been able to prevent citizens from visiting websites that contain information they don’t want them to view.

-Address resolution protocol (ARP) poisoning and DNS poisoning are examples of machine-in-the-middle attacks.
+Address Resolution Protocol (ARP) poisoning and DNS poisoning are examples of machine-in-the-middle attacks.
 The primary distinction between these two is their addressing formats and the degree to which they occur.

 Although DNS poisoning spoofs the IP addresses of genuine sites and has the potential to spread across various networks and servers, ARP poisoning mimics physical addresses (MAC addresses) inside the same network segment.

 By poisoning the ARP cache, an attacker can trick the network into thinking that their MAC address is linked to an IP address.
-This causes data sent to that IP address to be routed wrongly to the attacker.
+This causes data sent to that IP address to be routed incorrectly to the attacker.
 In turn, the attacker can listen to all network communication between its targets.

 DNS poisoning attacks are highly dangerous because they are difficult to detect and fix once established.
 Nonetheless, you can take several actions to better safeguard your business against the harm posed by DNS poisoning and phishing attacks.